Report a Disease

 Report Tuberculosis (TB)

-- Complete the Kansas Reportable Disease Form and fax it to the division of health tuberculosis clinic at 316-660-5274.
+- Complete the Kansas Reportable Disease Form and fax it to the Tuberculosis (TB) Clinic at 316-660-5274.

 - Health Care Providers may contact the Sedgwick County Health Department Tuberculosis Control Program clinic by calling 316-660-7450.
 You can also send an email to the clinic at tbdiseasereport@sedgwick.gov.

-- Read a fact sheet about tuberculosis
+- Read about tuberculosis

 - Visit the Centers for Disease Control and Prevention website for more information about TB.